Leendert de Koningh

-De Koningh was instructed by A. Vermeulen and M. Versteeg, and in 1801 came to England, but in 1803 was compelled to leave that country on account of the War of the Third Coalition.
-He then went to Paris, and studied under David.
-Thence he returned home by way of Germany.
-In 1816, he paid a second visit to England, but he basically spent the rest of his life in his hometown.
+De Koningh was instructed by A. Vermeulen and M. Versteeg, and in 1801 came to England.
+In 1803 he was compelled to leave that country during the War of the Third Coalition.
+He then studied under David in Paris, and through Germany returned to his hometown where he spent the rest of his life, although in 1816 he paid a second visit to England.